liberdapps/P2PChange/README.md

       * Bob will get the final amount of stablecoins (after the 1% fee).
 10. If Alice doesn't release the funds to Bob after 24 hours and the smart contract mediator verifies that Bob has sent the **INCORRECT** amount:
     * It'll be clear that Bob didn't follow the terms, so the mediator will call a method in the smart contract providing the exact amount of bitcoins that Bob has actually sent to Alice.
-    * The smart contract will automatically recalculate how many stablecoins the amount of bitcions sent corresponds to — using Alice’s stablecoin/bitcoin price — and refund Alice the extra stablecoins locked.
+    * The smart contract will automatically recalculate how many stablecoins the amount of bitcoins corresponds to — using Alice’s stablecoin/bitcoin price — and refund Alice the extra stablecoins locked.
 For example, if Bob asks for 500 stablecoins but only send bitcoins worth of 200 stablecoins, 300 stablecoins go back to Alice.
     * Bob will lose R shares (where R = number of stablecoins returned to Alice) since he didn't send the correct amount.
     * Alice will receive S shares (where S = number of stablecoins actually traded), since she acted correctly.
     * The smart contract will collect and distribute the 1% fee on top of the stablecoins.